2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in California

 The colleges and universities below are the most popular for film majors pursuing a bachelor's degree.

 Our 2023 rankings named Los Angeles Film School the most popular school in California for film, video and photographic arts students working on their bachelor’s degree.
-LA Film School is a moderately-sized private for-profit school located in the city of Hollywood.
+LA Film School is a medium-sized private for-profit school located in the city of Hollywood.

 Of the 240 students majoring in film at LA Film School, 72% are male and 28% are female.